 Gemini 2.5 Flash and Flash-Lite show a stronger decrease in performance, leading to a lower performance with 1000 samples than in the 0-shot setting.
 Interestingly, this decrease is at least partly removed upon increasing the blinding level.
 This indicates that these two models cannot combine their knowledge with the in-context examples.
 As soon as we deactivate the models' ability to use its knowledge, there is only one source of information and the models' performance increases again.
 On the QM7 dataset, this interaction produces particularly counterintuitive behavior: the models perform poorly without blinding, but exhibit sharp performance gains once the property name is hidden and inputs or outputs are transformed.
-This suggests that these models may rely on misleading prior associations for QM7-like tasks, which are only suppressed once prior knowledge is neutralized through blinding.
+For Gemini 2.5 Flash this gain is large and statistically significant---the QM7 correlation rises from approximately $6\%$ at Level 1 to approximately $44\%$ at Level 6, a $+38$ percentage-point improvement whose paired-bootstrap confidence interval $[+17,+54]$ excludes zero (Gemini 2.5 Flash-Lite trends the same way, $+15$ pp, within noise).
+This suggests that these models rely on misleading prior associations for QM7-like tasks, which are only suppressed once prior knowledge is neutralized through blinding.

 In conclusion, we find evidence that prior knowledge can be beneficial, but is often detrimental, especially when the amount of in-context examples is limited.
 This suggests that practical LLM deployment should carefully consider whether to leverage or suppress domain priors based on prior knowledge, data and LLM capabilities.